Qarik-Group/runbooks/shield.md

 Confirm new master password:
 SHIELD core rekeyed successfully.
 ```

+This can also be accomplished in the web UI under `rekey SHIELD core` in the admin panel

 The new master password will be required the next time SHIELD is
 rebooted.